sarahciston/codingcare/posts/index.md

 #### More details

-*Coding.Care* collects four publications that enact the strategies it theorizes.
+*Coding.Care* collects five publications that enact the strategies it theorizes.
 These works address and unite a wide range of communities by relying upon different voices, forms, formats, and media.
 They address various stages and processes of the sociotechnical pipelines that produce algorithmic systems like generative AI — including machine learning datasets, intersectional AI, programming communities, and embodied outputs like art practice:

+*[Crafting Queer Trans\*formative Systems: A Theory in Progress](https://coding.care/transform.html)* grounds the works that follow it in an approach to systems.
+It details the craft-based approaches, the queer and trans\* embodied ethos, and a trans\*formative approach to systems as crafted, in-process materials.
+[XXX][expand]

-"[Coding.Care: Field Notes for Making Friends with Code](https://coding.care/guide.html)" describes critical–creative programming approaches founded in the belief that anyone can contribute to the future of digital systems and that we all have skills to teach each other.
+*[Coding.Care: Field Notes for Making Friends with Code](https://coding.care/guide.html)* describes critical–creative programming approaches founded in the belief that anyone can contribute to the future of digital systems and that we all have skills to teach each other.
 It gives courage to pick up unfamiliar tools, find resources to kick off a new programming project, pose questions critically, or solve problems creatively.
 It asks: How do we code with more care?
 How do we encode more care into our lives?
 How are these connected?
 It supports building or joining cooperative, interdisciplinary communities for co-learning coding.
 "Coding.Care" addresses reluctant or would-be programmers (of any age) and and potential group leaders, with a warm and friendly pocket guide, at the moment where they might intervene with critical or imaginative software creation.

-"[A Critical Field Guide for Working with Machine Learning Datasets](https://knowingmachines.org/critical-field-guide)" offers practical guidance for conscientious dataset stewardship.
+*[A Critical Field Guide for Working with Machine Learning Datasets](https://knowingmachines.org/critical-field-guide)* offers practical guidance for conscientious dataset stewardship.
 It combines critical AI theories and technical data science concepts, explained in accessible language.
 It addresses journalists, students, scholars, activists, artists, and anyone starting to work with existing machine learning datasets, in the form of an instructional guidebook that combines approachable techniques with critical thinking questions, at the point when they are choosing, using, and maintaining datasets as the foundation for machine learning tasks.
-It is paired with the "[Inclusive Datasets Research Guide](https://libguides.usc.edu/inclusive-datasets)," an online resource written for USC Libraries, which addresses a diverse student population who are also beginning to work with datasets.
+It is paired with the *[Inclusive Datasets Research Guide](https://libguides.usc.edu/inclusive-datasets)*, an online resource written for USC Libraries, which addresses a diverse student population who are also beginning to work with datasets.

-Both of these texts apply concepts from the "[Intersectional AI Toolkit](https://intersectionalai.com)," which argues that anyone should be able to understand what AI is and help shape what AI ought to be.
+Both of these texts apply concepts from the *[Intersectional AI Toolkit](https://intersectionalai.com)*, which argues that anyone should be able to understand what AI is and help shape what AI ought to be.
 The Toolkit's co-authored zines are accessible guides to both AI and intersectionality.
 They find common vocabularies to connect diverse communities around AI's urgent questions.
 Its online resources learn from legacies of queer, feminist, antiracist, anticolonialist, and antiablest theories, ethics, and tactics, showing how established but marginalized tactics are necessary for reimagining more critical and ethical machine learning.
 The Toolkit addresses anyone who wants to understand the automated systems that impact them by using public workshops, zines, and digital resources in order to describe key concepts and processes of machine learning through critical lenses.

 As interstices among these texts, a collection of five short lyric essays imagine dialogues with five 20th century artists, asking how the artists' analog material practices might act as pre-responses to the contemporary digital concerns raised across *Coding.Care*.
 "Codes for (Un)Raveling," "Codes for (Un)Limiting, "Codes for (Un)Forming," "Codes for (Un)Living," and "Codes for (Un)Knowing" approach the lived experience of an algorithmic era from oblique angles.
-Unlike the other texts, the tone of the "[Codes](https://coding.care)" essays addresses nonpractitioners on a more affective, aesthetic register, meant for reflection on the impact of sociotechnical systems as they entangle with individuals and marginalized groups.
+Unlike the other texts, the tone of the *[Codes](https://coding.care)* lyric essays address nonpractitioners on a more affective, aesthetic register, meant for reflection on the impact of sociotechnical systems as they entangle with individuals and marginalized groups.

 Together, the guides in *Coding.Care* want to meet readers where they are—as non-academics or those bridging into new fields, looking for a common vocabulary to engage conscientiously with the urgent concerns of AI systems. *Coding.Care* offers an expansive invitation to deepen interdisciplinary conversation, apply intersectional approaches, and rework AI systems from critical–creative–caring perspectives.